snowkylin/tensorflow-handbook/source/en/basic/installation.rst

 When creating a new project, you need to indicate its Python Interpreter, that is, what Python environment to use to run your project.
 In fact, in the installation part, every conda virtual environment you created owns its independent Python Interpreter.
 You only need to add them.
 Choose "Add", then select "Existing Environment" in the following window.
 After that, select "[Anaconda installation path]/envs/[the name of the conda enviroment that be added]/python.exe" (exclude ".exe" suffix on Linux) at Interpreter, and finally click "OK".
 If you tick on "Make available to all projects", then all projects and select this Python Interpreter.
 Note that the default installation directory of Anaconda on Windows is special.
 It is usually ``C:\Users\[user name]\Anaconda3\`` or ``C:\Users\[user name]\AppData\Local\Continuum\anaconda3``, where ``AppData`` is a hidden folder.

-For TensorFlow development, one of the most useful feature of the PyCharm Professional version is **remote debugging**.
+For TensorFlow development, one of the most useful feature of the PyCharm Professional version is remote debugging.
 When you code on a terminal with limited performance while you also possess a high-performance computer (which usually contains high-performance GPUs) that can be accessed remotely by ssh, the remote debugging feature allows you to code on your local terminal as well as debug and run programs remotely (especially for model training).
 All modifications of codes and data that you make on the local terminal are automatically syncronized with the remote machine, which makes it seem to code on the remote machine, just like playing games with streaming.
 However, it requires high stability of internet connection when using remote debugging.
 If you need to train models in a long period of time, it is advised to login and train them directly on the remote machine (on Linux, by combining ``nohup`` command [#nohup]_, making the process run in the background, avoiding termination when existing shell).
 For detailed configuration steps of the remote debugging feature, please refer to `PyCharm documentation <https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html>`_.

 .. admonition:: Tip

     If you are a student with a mail address ended with .edu, you can apply for a free PyCharm Professional version license `here <http://www.jetbrains.com/student/>`_.

 For amateurs and beginners of TensorFlow and deep learning, `Visual Studio Code <https://code.visualstudio.com/>`_ or some online interactive Python environment (like the free `Google Colab <https://colab.research.google.com/>`_) are also good choices.
 For the usage of Colab please refer to :ref:`appendix <colab>`.

+.. admonition:: Warning

+    If you are using an older version of PyCharm, you may experience a loss of some code auto-completion after installing TensorFlow 2.
+Upgrading to the new version of PyCharm (2019.3 and later) will resolve this issue.

 .. [#nohup] Please refer to https://www.ibm.com/developerworks/cn/linux/l-cn-nohup/ for details of the ``nohup`` command.